Bestiaire

 Bestiaire is a 2012 Canadian-French avant-garde nature documentary film directed by Denis Côté.
 The film centers on how humans and animals observe each other.

 It was filmed at Parc Safari in Hemmingford, Quebec, and had its world premiere at the 2012 Sundance Film Festival.
 It was also shown at the 2012 Berlin Film Festival.

 The film was nominated for the Jutra Award for Best Documentary Film at the 15th Jutra Awards, and the Rogers Best Canadian Film Award at the Toronto Film Critics Association Awards 2012.

+Release

+Bestiaire was released theatrically on April 6, 2012 and played in a single theater in Paris, France.
+FunFilm Distribution released Bestiaire on DVD on December 4, 2012.